psykomal/psygo/content/about.md

 Previous Life :
 - Cofounder at Cognirel ([acq. by VerSe](https://www.crunchbase.com/acquisition/verse-innovations-acquires-cognirel--89123fa5))
-- Worked at Interview Kickstart, Flipart and VMware
+- Worked at Interview Kickstart, Flipkart and VMware
 - Bachelor's in Computer Science from BITS Pilani, Pilani